rethegreat/Student-Correctness-Predictor/README.md

 ### Student correctness figure
 ![Sigmoid](https://github.com/rethegreat/Correctness-Predictor/blob/main/src/img/j_sigmoid.png)

+## Neural Network
+A neural network model utilizing an AutoEncoder architecture, designed for binary classification of student responses.
+It comprises two main linear layers for encoding and decoding, with sigmoid activation functions indicating binary classification.

+The model is trained using Stochastic Gradient Descent (SGD) with a regularized objective function to prevent overfitting.
+It is evaluated on both validation and test datasets, focusing on accuracy metrics.

 ## Ensemble
 The ensemble process that was implemented was done through first creating 3 datasets from the given train data, each the same size as the original with replacement.
 The base model used was IRT, so there were 3 IRT models, each one trained on one of the bootstrapped training sets.
 Each IRT model then outputs its own θ and β which were each used to predict the correctness, using the given evaluate function, the average of which was taken.

 # Extensions and Modifications of the neural network
 This section discusses the enhancement of the algorithm with a deep neural network, addressing potential underfitting in earlier models.
 Key points include: